bxchang04/PerScholas_SBA/readme.md

 This is Benjamin Chang's Skills Based Assessment due on 8/23/2020 at 7:00PM EST.

-This site is hosted on GitHub pages, and contains interactive exercises and resources to help coders work more efficiently.
+This site is hosted on GitHub pages, and contains interactive exercises and resources that help coders work more efficiently.